Todd Stitzer

-H. Todd Stitzer (born 10 March 1952) is an American businessman who served as the chief executive officer of Cadbury plc from 2003 to 2010.
+H. Todd Stitzer (born 10 March 1952) is an American-British business executive who served as the chief executive officer of Cadbury plc from 2003 to 2010.

 Early life

 Stitzer was born in the United States, the son of a YMCA director and a nurse, and is a naturalised British citizen.
 He was educated at Ridgewood High School, New Jersey, Springfield College, Massachusetts.
 He then obtained a B.A. from Harvard University and a J.D. from Columbia Law School.

 Career

 He joined New York law firm, Lord Day & Lord, in 1973 as an associate attorney.

 In 1983, joined Cadbury North America as Assistant General Counsel, later becoming marketing chief for US beverages.

-He moved to London in 1991 as Group Development Director and then back to the United States in 1993 as Vice-President of Marketing and Strategic Planning and then Chief Operating Officer for Cadbury Beverages, North America.
-He was President and Chief Executive Officer of Dr Pepper/Seven Up from 1997 to 2000 and Chief Strategy Officer from 2000 to 2003.
-He joined the board of Cadbury plc in 2000 and in 2003, was appointed Chief Executive Officer.
+He moved to London in 1991 as Group Development Director and then back to the United States in 1993 as vice-president of Marketing and Strategic Planning and then Chief Operating Officer for Cadbury Beverages, North America.
+He was president and chief executive officer of Dr Pepper/Seven Up from 1997 to 2000 and Chief Strategy Officer from 2000 to 2003.

+He joined the board of Cadbury plc in 2000 and in 2003, was appointed chief executive officer.
 On 2 February 2010, Kraft Foods Inc. successfully completed the acquisition of Cadbury which was originally a hostile takeover, the next day Stitzer along with Cadbury Chairman Roger Carr announced their resignations.